-- Be sure the vehicle is at a complete stop. - 2.
-Lift up the EPB switch momentarily.
+- 1. Be sure the vehicle is at a complete stop. - 2.
+Press the EPB switch momentarily.

 The (P) or PARK light will flash and then stay on once the EPB is fully applied.
-If the (P) or PARK light flashes continuously, then the EPB is only partially applied, the vehicle is in Service Mode, or there is a problem with the EPB.
-A Driver Information Center (DIC) message will display.
+If the (P) or PARK light flashes continuously, then the EPB is only partially applied or there is a problem with the EPB.
+A DIC message will display.
 Release the EPB and try to apply it again.
 If the light does not come on, or keeps flashing, have the vehicle serviced.

-Do not drive the vehicle if the P or PARK light is flashing.
+Do not drive the vehicle if the (P) or PARK light is flashing.
 See your dealer.
-See Electric Parking Brake Light \$\dip 145.
+See Electric Parking Brake Light \Rightarrow 139.

-If the plight is on or the or PARK light flashes when the ignition is turned on, pull the EPB switch and hold it.
-Continue to hold the switch until the or PARK light remains on.
-If the plight remains on, see your dealer.
+If the (P) light or message is on, press the EPB switch and hold it.
+Continue to hold the switch until the (P) or PARK light remains on.
+If the (P) light or message remains on, see your dealer.

-If the EPB is applied while the vehicle is moving, the vehicle will decelerate as long as the switch is pulled.
-If the switch is pulled until the vehicle comes to a stop, the EPB will remain applied.
+If the EPB is applied while the vehicle is moving, the vehicle will decelerate as long as the switch is pressed.
+If the switch is pressed until the vehicle comes to a stop, the EPB will remain applied.
 The vehicle may automatically apply the EPB in some situations when the vehicle is not moving.
 This is normal, and is done to periodically check the correct operation of the EPB system.